moorepants/dissertation/physicalparameters.rst

 .. todo:: switch out the pista picture for the better one and take a better of the davis bike

+.. _secAccuracy:

 Accuracy
 --------

 I have attempted to report the accuracy of the measurements of the parameters.
-Following the footsteps of :ref:`Roland1971` I used error propagation theory to calculate accuracy of the 25 benchmark parameters.
-I began by estimating the standard deviation of the actual measurements taken, see Section :ref:`secMeasuredParameters`.
+Following the footsteps of [Roland1971]_ I used error propagation theory to calculate accuracy of the 25 benchmark parameters.
+I began by estimating the standard deviation of the actual measurements taken, see Section :ref:`secBicycleMeasuredParameters`.
 If :math:`x` is a parameter and is a function of the measurements, :math:`u,v,\ldots`, which are Gaussian random variables then :math:`x` is also a Gaussian random variable defined as :math:`x=f(u,v,\ldots)`.
 The sample variance of :math:`x` is defined as